 - 1. Using the wheel wrench, loosen all the wheel nuts.
-Don't remove them yet. - Turn the jack handle clockwise to raise the jack lift head a few inches.
+Don't remove them yet. - 2.
+Turn the jack handle clockwise to raise the vehicle.
+Raise the vehicle far enough off the ground for the spare tire to fit under the vehicle.